andrewexton373/bevy_bicycle/README.md

 # Bevy Bicycle

-Bevy Bicycle is an attempt at using Bevy and Bevy Avian to create a 2D Bicyle Sandbox.
+Bevy Bicycle is an attempt at using Bevy and Bevy Avian to create a 2D Bicycle Sandbox.

 In the Future, I'd like to implement the ability to alter both the chainring and cassette cog sizes using a gui.